Everything you need to know about becoming and Doula and choosing a Doula training…

 Privately practicing midwives lost their ability to take out indemnity insurance for births in 2009 (after a massive fight), but technically they could not legally attend births without insurance… so they couldn’t legally practice.
 After a massive fight they were offered an exemption from being required to have insurance for the birth, but still requiring insurance for antenatal and postnatal appointments.
 No insurance companies would insure them… as far as I know, the exemption continues!!
 And Independent midwives were required to undergo more training and more regulation to become “endorsed” by medicare, always with two midwives present in order to continue practicing.
 The regulation has just become tighter and more rigid and cancelled many of the wise midwives out… but has it actually made birth safer for women and birthing people?
 Has it actually done us any good?

-The point is, if Doula practice out of the scope of guide and non-medical support person then we raise that risk of having a similar regulation situation occur.
+The point is, if Doulas practice out of the scope of ‘guide’ and non-medical support person then we raise that risk of having a similar regulation situation occur.
 We also need to weigh up insurance and what that means to us and our practice.
 What specifically are we being insured for?
 Are we setting a precedent for needing to be insured?
 But why?

 I know that the incredible work of the Doula Network Australia has secured insurance for Doulas here and most Doulas opt for insurance to over them for public liability and indemnity insurance.
 There have certainly been times when Doulas have been said to give advice or they run the risk of unhappy clients trying to lay blame onto their Doula.
 I personally took out insurance mostly for my Placenta services as this was a grey area and clients ingest the placenta so I felt it necessary for that.
-Similarly for workshops that I run.
-At the time, the insurance company specifically said they wouldn’t insure for the birth itself.
+Similarly for workshops that I run (venue hire requires it).
+At the time I took out my insurance, the insurance company specifically said they wouldn’t insure for the birth itself because they just cannot fit the doula role into any box that allows them to feel safe enough to ensure us for that.

 This is yet another complex issue that many new Doulas overlook and don’t really consider.